avigewirtz/avigewirtz.github.io-/the-linux-command-line/a-tour-of-linux/filesystem.md

 {% hint style="info" %}
 **Note on terminology**

-I use the term "files" generally to refer to both regular files and directories.
-I will specify the type only when the distinction is necessary.
+Throughout this chapter, I use the term "files" to refer to both regular files and directories.
+I specify the type only when the distinction is necessary.
 {% endhint %}

 #### Filenames